Taiwan opposition slams former leader's travel ban to Hong Kong

 Hong Kong returned to Chinese rule in 1997 under a "one country, two systems" formula which guarantees wide-ranging autonomy for the financial hub but was the scene of lengthy and sometimes violent anti-China street protests in 2014 calling for fully democratic elections.

-China has also repeatedly warned Taiwan of negative consequences if they fail to recognize Taiwan is a part of China under Beijing's "one China" principle.
+China has also repeatedly warned Taiwan of negative consequences if they fail to recognise Taiwan is a part of China under Beijing's "one China" principle.